-Cinematographer Nick Gillespie (The Ghoul, Tank 432) helps to hold things together with some incredibly trippy and disorienting camerawork.
+Cinematographer Nick Gillespie (Paul Dood’s Deadly Lunch Break, Tank 432) helps to hold things together with some incredibly trippy and disorienting camerawork.
 Whether the result of spirits or the effect of mushroom spores the cinematography conveys its effects brilliantly and beautifully.
-For a film shot in just fifteen days, In the Earth looks amazing, and that combined with Clint Mansell’s (Moon, Ghost in the Shell) make an almost hypnotic combination that must have played even better on the big screen.
+For a film shot in just fifteen days, In the Earth looks amazing, and that combined with Clint Mansell’s (Moon, Ghost in the Shell) makes an almost hypnotic combination that must have played even better on the big screen.

 I do wish they had tied the pandemic in with the rest of the plot better.
 It seems a waste, if not a bit of a cheat, to set it up and then pretty much ignore it once we get into the woods.
-But then, In the Earth seems to be more concerned with sights, sounds and ideas more than solid plotting.
-The sense of confusion being an intentional reflection of the characters’ state of mind.
-And on that level it certainly succeeds.
+But then, In the Earth seems to be more concerned with sights, sounds, and ideas more than solid plotting.
+The sense of confusion is an intentional reflection of the characters’ state of mind.
+And on that level, it certainly succeeds.